logux/client/README.md

 - `CrossTabClient` and `Client` to create web client for Logux.
 - `IndexedStore` to store Logux log in `IndexedDB`.
+- `SqlLogStore` to store Logux log in SQLite or PGlite.
 - `badge()` widget to show Logux synchronization status in UI.
 - `status()` to write own UI to show Logux synchronization status in UI.
 - `attention()`, `confirm()`, `favicon()` to improve UX in Logux web app.